e271828e/Flight.jl/docs/notes/design/framework_spec.md

   return fails at probe; missing from an *untaken* branch, it fails loudly at that branch's first execution via the always-on check.
-- **`w`'s regime is probe-observed, and that is sound precisely because `w` is not a cell.** A cell needs a fixed type per [activation](#g-activation), which only a declaration can supply; a value flowing between two functions in one fused pass has no type contract to violate, and mixed branches are handled exactly by promotion.
+- **`w`'s regime is probe-observed, and that is sound precisely because `w` is not a cell.** A cell needs a fixed type per [activation](#g-activation) (a re-run of Stratum C at a given scalar type), which only a declaration can supply; a value flowing between two functions in one fused pass has no type contract to violate, and mixed branches are handled exactly by promotion.
 So the probe takes `w` as it finds it: it checks that the second return [slot](#g-slot) is a `NamedTuple` at all, and it checks the *consumer's* reads against the observed field set, a destructured name that is not there failing inside the framing diagnostic ([§13.2][s13-2]) with did-you-mean from the actual fields.
 That is weaker than a declaration-backed message — it can say "`f` of `Foo` reads `w.q_dny`; the producing stage returned `q_dyn`" but cannot say which spelling was intended — and it is located, name-shaped and costs no declaration.
 - **Branch-shape rule**: stage returns must have the same `NamedTuple` shape on every branch — which Julia's type-stability discipline already demands for performance; the framework merely makes it a stated rule with a good error.